The Star (Christchurch)

-The Star is a newspaper published in Christchurch, New Zealand.
-It was published daily from 1868 to 1991.
-It became the Christchurch Star-Sun in June 1935 after merging with a rival newspaper, The Sun, and at the time it ceased daily publication in 1991 it was known as The Christchurch Star.
-It later became a free newspaper, published twice a week (on Wednesdays and Fridays) until 2016, then once a week (on Thursdays) since 2016.
+The Star is a newspaper published in Christchurch, New Zealand, that was published daily from 1868 to 1991.
+It became the Christchurch Star-Sun in June 1935 after merging with a rival newspaper, The Sun, and at the time, it ceased daily publication.
+In 1991, it was known as The Christchurch Star.
+It later became a free newspaper, published twice a week (on Wednesdays and Fridays) until 2016, when it switched to being published once a week (on Thursdays).

 History

 The Star was first published on 14 May 1868 as the evening edition of the Lyttelton Times.
 By 1914, the newspaper faced competition from two other Christchurch-based evening newspapers, The Sun and Evening Times.
 The rival Evening Times subsequently folded in 1917.
 During the Great Depression, rationalisation and competition led The Star to lower its price from 2d to 1d in November 1934, prompting other Christchurch dailies to follow suit.
 This price proved financially unsustainable and The Star raised its orice back to 2d in June 1935.